Pipeline YAML Reference#

 and a single epilogue

 element.
-Both prologue
+The prologue

 and epilogue

-properties are optional.
+properties are both optional.

 A prologue